 two quarters.
 The linkage process matches establishments' unique SWA identification numbers

 (SWA-ID).
-Between 95 to 97 percent of establishments identified as continuous from quarter to
+Between 95 and 97 percent of establishments identified as continuous from quarter to

 quarter are matched by SWA-ID.
 The rest are linked in one of three ways.
 The first method uses

-predecessor and successor information, identified by the States, which relates records with
+predecessor and successor information, identified by the states, which relates records with different

-different SWA-IDs across quarters.
-Predecessor and successor relations can come about for a
+SWA-IDs across quarters.
+Predecessor and successor relations can come about for a variety of

-variety of reasons, including a change in ownership, a firm restructuring, or a UI account
+reasons, including a change in ownership, a firm restructuring, or a UI account restructuring.
+If a

-restructuring.
-If a match cannot be attained in this manner, a probability-based match is used.
-This
+match cannot be attained in this manner, a probability-based match is used.
+This match attempts to

-match attempts to identify two establishments with different SWA-IDs as continuous.
-The match is
+identify two establishments with different SWA-IDs as continuous.
+The match is based upon

-based upon comparisons such as the same name, address, and phone number.
-Third, an analyst
+comparisons such as the same name, address, and phone number.
+Third, an analyst examines

 In order to ensure the highest possible quality of data, SWAs verify with employers and update, if

-necessary, the industry, location, and ownership classification of all establishments on a 4-year
+necessary, the industry, location, and ownership classification of all establishments on a 3-year

 cycle.
 Changes in establishment classification codes resulting from the verification process are